dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-04-softmax vs sigmoid.md

 ---

 In Machine Learning, you deal with `softmax` and `sigimoid` functions often.
-I wanted to provide some intuition when you should one, over the other.
+I wanted to provide some intuition when you should use one, over the other.

 Suppose you have predictions as the output from neural net.